 Uberman 7 (U7), Uberman 8 (U8)

-However, this is even less realistic socially since 3h5m and 2h40m wake blocks are too short for many things in life.
-No one is known to have adapted to these alternative Uberman schedules.
+However, this is even less realistic socially since 3h5m and 2h40m wake blocks are too short to be practical.
+No one has adapted to these alternative Uberman schedules, though.

 Uberman with denser nighttime naps (U6-modified)

-However, it is very difficult to stay awake for long periods of time on Uberman and this is likely even harder than regular Uberman.
-No one has been known to have adapted to this, either.
+However, it is very difficult to stay awake for long periods of time on Uberman due to the total sleep.
+This setup is likely even harder than the standard equidistant Uberman.
+No one has adapted to this, either.

 If you or someone you know has sustained a nap-only schedule for longer than 2 months or have some helpful tips from your own adaptation, please contact the admin team to help add to our knowledge!
 You can do so either by email ([email protected]), Discord or Reddit.

-Main author: Zandimna
+Main author: Zandimna & GeneralNguyen

-Page last updated: 2 October 2019
+Page last updated: 02 January 2021